kehantan/labbook/docs/assays/plaque.rst

 #.
 Dispense 3.7% PFA into each well to fix the cells for 1 hr.

-    Use the bench use micropipette
+    * Use the bench use micropipette.

-    There are no fix volume, just need to cover the cell layer.
+    * There are no fix volume, just need to cover the cell layer.
 300 uL should be enough.

-    Dispense from the wall of each well.
+    * Dispense from the wall of each well.

-    It is normal for the agarose to torn apart or disintegrate once the PFA was applied
+    * It is normal for the agarose to torn apart or disintegrate once the PFA was applied.

 #.
 Remove PFA after 1 hr.